agiwave/Mamba/README.md

 The diff to mamba is:

 1. Support input n-length tensor in infer mode not only one.
-2. Support parallel training on CPU(without CUDA)
+2. Support parallel training on CPU(without CUDA), :)
 3. Support num_heads arg which is not element-wise only.
 The oringal mamba's num_heads = dim, it means element-wise.

+I'm not sure whether I'm the first one to realizing parallel-RNN without CUDA kernel?
+If possible, let me know if someone did it before.

 Please ignore all aka code here.
 It's a sample proxy to torch: